sparklingrobots/nano2017/second_draft/meta/pressfield.md

 4. hero meets mentor. mentor gives hero courage to continue

 Fi comes to Lo with a summoning from the Delvers--Fi shares her fear and bolsters Lo's courage.

+ACT TWO -- Act Two belongs to the VILLAIN.
+Make sure the villain is front and center all the dang time.

 5. hero crosses threshold, enter special world.